A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Proposed method

-Treating the classical LCOSD algorithm~\cite{wang2022LCOSD, liang2023LCOSD} as a black box, its input consists of a binary parity-check matrix and LLRs, and its output is the most likely searched codeword.
-In our case, both the Pauli errors and the syndrome errors need to be estimated.
-Therefore, we combine the qubit information and the syndrome information to form a new virtual codeword to which the LCOSD algorithm is applied.
-Meanwhile, the binary parity-check matrix needs to be extended to include the syndrome.
+The refined LLRs generated by the enhanced BP decoder will be used as input for the OSD algorithm, which will list and correct error patterns for both qubits and syndromes.
+To apply the OSD algorithm, we integrate the qubit and syndrome information to create a new virtual codeword.
+In order to do this, the binary parity-check matrix~\eqref{eq: parity-check-bin} must be extended to include the syndrome.
 As shown in Fig.~\ref{fig: concatenate}, the new virtual codeword is formed by concatenating the quantum codeword and the syndrome, and the parity-check matrix is extended accordingly.

-We continue Example~\ref{ex: codes} to illustrate the process of concatenating. \begin{example} Assume the soft output~(LLR) of the BP decoder in Example~\ref{ex: codes} is given as follows.
+We continue Example~\ref{ex: codes} to illustrate the process of concatenating. \begin{example} Supppose that the soft output~(LLR) of the enhanced BP decoder in Example~\ref{ex: codes} is given as follows.